Welcome to Pills4cure

 Contraindications and precautions

-Glucagon-like peptide-1 receptor inhibitors are contraindicated in those with:
+Glucagon-like peptide-1 receptor agonists are contraindicated in those with:

 • Type 1 diabetes: Glucagon-like peptide-1 has not been licensed for use in people with type 1 diabetes.